notional-labs/documents/composable-bench32-migration/ibc-hooks/assessment.md

 # Assessment

-The `ibc-hooks` module `is being affected` by the migration process.
+The `ibc-hooks` module `is not being affected` by the migration process.

 ## SetWhitelistedAddressPair
-This function takes contract as bech32 addresses.
+This function is called when SendPacket is called, it stores a contract address which is a bech32 address.
+But the contract address will be deleted when OnAckknowledgement or OnTimeout is called.
+So this module is not affected by the migration process.
 ```go
 // StorePacketCallback stores which contract will be listening for the ack or timeout of a packet
 func (k Keeper) StorePacketCallback(ctx sdk.Context, channel string, packetSequence uint64, contract string) {